StrategicVotingABM/model_Cox1994/README.md

 [Cox, Gary (1994).
 "Strategic Voting Equilibria Under the Single Nontransferable Vote".
 The American Political Science Review, Vol. 88, No. 3 (Sep., 1994), pp. 608-621.](https://www.jstor.org/stable/2944798?seq=1#page_scan_tab_contents)

+(I am testing two ways to take notes and create a sharable list of TO-DOs and ideas for this project.
+I usually use Trello or Dynalist for such purposes)

 TO-DO list in Trello:

 https://trello.com/b/hIhIo9B6/strategicvoting